appsparkler/study/web/architecture/turbo-repo/notes.md

 - a root `turbo.json`
 - each package is almost like a small project
 - important properties for a package `package.json`:
-    - `name` - identifies the package - best practice is to namespace our internal packages - for ex. `@appsparklers/library-app`
+    - `name` - identifies the package - best practice is to namespace our internal packages - for ex. `@appsparklers/library-app` - use `@repo` which is unclaimable on the NPM repository.
     - `scripts` -

 ## Tips